abazlinton/polymorphism_lab/polymorphism_lab.md

 ### Polymorphism Lab

-Model an `OnlineAccount` used by a business to charge customers and keep track of transaction costs via `ReportingSoftware`.
-Different cards incur different costs imposed by the issuer
+An online retailer want you to model an `OnlineAccount` used by them to charge customers and keep track of transaction costs via `ReportingSoftware`.
+Different cards incur different costs imposed by the issuer.
+Loyalty cards incur no cost as they are issued by the retailer.
+Credit cards have a fixed percentage and a risk multiplier.
+Debit cards charge a fixed percentage.

 - `CreditCard`
 - `DebitCards`